 How DO you succeed?

+Aim for your dearest dreams.
 If you aim at nothing, you’ll hit it every time.
-Keep your aim on what you want.
-Never give up on your deepest dreams.
+Keep your aim on what you truly yearn for, and the way will be shown for it to come to you.

 Abraham Lincoln said: